“The secret to success is to own nothing, but control everything.”

 Dead wrong.
 If everyone thought that way then the phrase “Frivolous Lawsuit” wouldn’t exist.
 Not everyone thinks like you and not everyone has integrity.
 That is a fact you must get used to.

 But surely common sense will prevail and I won’t get sued for something that isn’t my fault, right?

 Look around you, common sense ain’t so common.
 Common sense is a gift bestowed only upon the intelligent (and intelligence doesn’t cancel out greed or desperation).
 Scumbags sue the better off every single day of the year.
 They sue because they don’t care about you, they don’t care about what’s right or wrong, and they don’t care who they ruin.
 They want, want, want and they aren’t willing to work for that want and they want you to give and give and give.

-There is, obviously, one thing in common with frivolous lawsuits:
+There is one thing in common with all frivolous lawsuits: MONEY

 Specifically, poor or desperate scumbag losers sue rich companies or rich people in hopes of getting a nice, big fat payday.

 Well, friends, maybe you aren’t rich but are you richer than a ghetto piece of welfare trash?
 I’m guessing that you are.

 Maybe you aren’t cash rich, but do you have equity in your home?
 Do you have assets (car, boat, motorcycle etc..) that you can sell?
 Do you have something to lose?
 The junkyard dogs will salivate at the thought.

 And that’s why you need to protect yourself and your assets from the prying eyes of the frivolous.